ionic compounds

 Foundation and higher tiers

-Sodium a group I metal will form an ion with a +1 charge.
-Chlorine a group 7 halogen will form an ion with a -1 charge.
-If you look at grains of sodium chloride; an ionic compound under the microscope you will see that they have a cubic shape.
+Sodium a group I metal will form an ion with a +1 charge when it reacts with a non-metal such as chlorine, while chlorine a group 7 halogen will form an ion with a -1 charge, when it reacts with a metal such as sodium.
+If you were to look at grains of sodium chloride; an ionic compound formed when sodium and chlorine react; under the microscope you will see that they have a cubic shape.
 The image below shows the structure of the sodium chloride lattice.
 The green spheres represent chloride ions (Cl-) and the blue spheres sodium ions (Na+).

 3d model of the sodium chloride lattice.